duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     ```

 6. Open a **new browser tab** and go to https://github.com/githubusername/zeroclickinfo-goodies.
-7. Click the "**Pull Request**" button.
+7. Click the "**Pull Request**" button (grey text, middle of the screen).
-8. Review the changes.
+8. Review the changes and click "**Create Pull Request**".
 9. Enter a title for your pull request, "Submitting My First Goodie" or similar is perfect.
-10. Copy the Goodie Pull Request Template from [here](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/pull_request_template_goodie.md) and paste in into the text box that says "**Leave a comment**".
+10. Copy the "Goodie Pull Request Template" from [here](https://raw.githubusercontent.com/duckduckgo/zeroclickinfo-goodies/master/pull_request_template_goodie.md), and paste it into the text box that says "**Leave a comment**".
 11. Answer the questions in the Pull Request Template (this helps the DDG Staff and Community understand your Pull Request better).
 12. Go back to your Codio.com browser tab.
-13. Open the "Terminal" tab and type `duckpan server` then press "**Enter**".
+13. Open the "Terminal" tab and type `duckpan server`, then press "**Enter**".
 14. Click the DuckPAN Server button, and search for "duckduckhack GitHubUsername"
 15. Take a screen shot of your awesome Instant Answer result, save it somewhere easily accessible.
 16. Go back to your GitHub.com browser tab.
-17. Drag-and-Drop your screen shot into the Pull Request Description (where it asks for a screen shot).
+17. Drag-and-Drop your screen shot into the textbox.
+The picture will be uploaded and a link will be generated.
+18. Move the screenshot link **above the "Checklist"** in the pull request template. (where it asks for a screen shot).
-18. Click "Submit Pull Request"
+19. Click **"Create Pull Request"**.
-19. Now sit back and relax.
-When a Community Leader or Staff member has a chance, they'll review your Goodie, give you any feedback (if necessary) and merge it in
+20. Now sit back and relax.
+When a Community Leader or DDG staff member has a chance, they'll review your Goodie, give you any feedback (if necessary) and merge it in.

+**Congrats!** You're all done.
+Don't forget to checkout our [other tutorials](https://duck.co/duckduckhack/ddh-intro) to learn more.